Updating Results

 1. Gain more than 585 hours of practical experience in schools and education centres across Western Australia.

-3. Before you start your first prac, you'll get a sense of your interactive skills using our SimLabTM technology.
+3. Before you start your first practical experience in a school, you'll get a sense of your interactive skills using our SimLabTM technology.
 SimLabTM is a world class and innovative virtual classroom technology, which allows you to interact with student-avatars operated by a trained actor behind the scenes.
-In the second, third fourth years of your degree, you will use SimLabTM again to practice further 'pretend' interactions with a range of students and parents.
+In the second, third and fourth years of your degree, you will use SimLabTM again to practice further 'pretend' interactions with a range of students and parents.

 What you'll learn